Sizes Of Injection Needles: A Guide

 Components of injection needle sizes

-Syringe needle size is different from syringe size.
+Syringe needle size is different from syringe sizes for injections.
 Needle size has three parts: needle gauge, needle length, and needle wall thickness.

 Needle gauge